-We will give consideration to the Improvement Opportunities identified by the verification team and will assist the CIAC in communicating and sharing the identified Successful Practices to other CIAC partners.
-Plans will be developed and implemented to respond to the Works in Progress where completion of such is action required to close gaps with respect to requirements.
+We will give consideration to the Improvement Opportunities identified by verification team and will assist the CIAC in communicating and sharing the identified Successful Practices to other CIAC partners.
+Plans will be developed and implemented to respond to the Findings Requiring Action and those Works in Progress where completion of such is action required to close gaps with respect to requirements, as identified by the verification team.
 Our progress in implementing those plans will be discussed when preparing our Annual Statement of Re-Commitment to Responsible Care, and communicated to the verification team at the time of our next verification.